×

 Treatment

 The first line of treatment in Alcohol Related Liver Disease is staying away from alcoholic substances completely.
-Abstaining from alcohol can reverse the early stages in this condition within 2 weeks as Liver clears out all deposited fat.
+Abstaining from alcohol can reverse the early stages of this condition within 2 weeks as the Liver clears out all deposited fat.

-It is quite crucial not to resume the habit of drinking as the symptoms can recur, soon after alcohol enters the body.
-However, in the case of addicts the withdrawal should be done with guidance of the expert doctor as sudden stoppage could lead to withdrawal syndrome, which could be life threatening.
-In cases of extreme alcohol addiction, the expert may also recommend counselling, Cognitive Behavioral Therapy to come out of the habit completely.
+It is quite crucial not to resume the habit of drinking, as the symptoms can recur soon after alcohol enters the body.
+However, in the case of addicts, the withdrawal should be done with the guidance of an expert doctor, as sudden stoppage could lead to withdrawal syndrome, which could be life-threatening.
+In cases of extreme alcohol addiction, the expert may also recommend counselling and Cognitive Behavioral Therapy to come out of the habit completely.

 Besides abstaining from alcohol, the patient should also take all the prescribed medications on time and keep up with the regular appointments with the doctors.